ofiwg/libfabric/man/fi_cxi.7.md

 7. Application processes select from the list of available service IDs and VNIs to form an authorization key to use for Endpoint allocation.

+## Endpoint Protocols

+The provider supports multiple endpoint protocols.
+The default protocol is FI_PROTO_CXI and fully supports the messaging requirements of parallel applicaitons.

+The FI_PROTO_CXI_CS endpoint protocol is an optional protocol that targets client/server environments where send-after-send ordering is not required and messaging is generally to pre-posted buffers; FI_MULTI_RECV is recommended.
+It utilizes a receiver-not-ready implementation where *FI_CXI_RNR_MAX_TIMEOUT_US* can be tuned to control the maximum retry duration.

 ## Address Vectors

 The CXI provider supports both *FI_AV_TABLE* and *FI_AV_MAP* with the same